-The information provided in this report, including the consolidated financial statements, is the responsibility of management.
+The information provided in this report, including the condensed consolidated interim financial statements, is the responsibility of management.
 In the preparation of these statements, estimates are sometimes necessary to make a determination of future values for certain assets or liabilities.
-Management believes such estimates have been based on careful judgments and have been properly reflected in the accompanying consolidated financial statements.
+Management believes such estimates have been based on careful judgments and have been properly reflected in the accompanying condensed consolidated interim financial statements.